Managing analytical code development#

 • Testing means making sure that the code produces the right outputs for realistic example input data.

-• Automated ‘unit’ testing should be applied to each function, to ensure that code continues to work after future changes to the code.
+• You should apply automated ‘unit’ testing to each function to ensure that code continues to work after future changes.

-• Each function and the end-to-end analysis should be tested using minimal, realistic data.
+• You should test each function and the end-to-end analysis using minimal, realistic data.

-• Testing should be more extensive on the most important or complex parts of the code.
-However, ideally every single function should be tested.
+• Your testing should be more extensive on the most important or complex parts of the code.
+However, ideally you would test every single function.

 • Tests should account for realistic cases, which might include missing data, zeroes, infinities, negative numbers, wrong data types, and invalid inputs.